Proper Spring Grain Drying and Storage Critical

-In addition, remember that moisture measurements of grain at temperatures below about 40°F may not be accurate.
+In addition, remember that moisture measurements of grain at temperatures below about 40 degrees may not be accurate.
 Verify the accuracy of the measurement by warming the grain sample to room temperature in a sealed plastic bag before measuring the moisture content.

-Corn at moisture contents exceeding 21% should be dried in a high-temperature dryer because deterioration is rapid at warmer temperatures.
-For example, the allowable storage time of 22% moisture corn is about 190 days at 30°F, but only 30 days at 50°F.
+Corn at moisture contents exceeding 21% and soybeans exceeding 15% should be dried in a high-temperature dryer because deterioration is rapid at warmer temperatures.
+For example, the allowable storage time of 22% moisture corn is about 190 days at 30 degrees but only 30 days at 50 degrees.

-- Corn.
-For natural air-drying, assure that the fan's airflow rate is at least 1 cubic foot per minute per bushel (cfm/bu) and the initial corn moisture does not exceed 21%.
-Start the fan when the outdoor temperature averages about 40°F.
+- Corn - For natural air-drying, assure that the fan’s airflow rate is at least 1 cubic foot per minute per bushel (cfm/bu) and the initial corn moisture does not exceed 21%.
+Start the fan when the outdoor temperature averages about 40 degrees.

-- Soybeans.
-Use an airflow rate of at least 1 cfm/bu to natural air-dry up to 15% to 16% moisture soybeans.
-Start the fan when the outdoor temperature averages about 40°F. Follow the manufacturer's recommendation for high-temperature drying soybeans.
+- Soybeans - Use an airflow rate of at least 1 cfm/bu to natural air-dry up to 15% to 16% moisture soybeans.
+Start the fan when the outdoor temperature averages about 40 degrees.
+Follow the manufacturer’s recommendation for high-temperature drying soybeans.
 Monitor the soybean quality and reduce the drying temperature if excessive cracking or splitting occurs.
 Reduce the fire hazard by keeping the soybeans flowing in the dryer.
 Pods and trash can become lodged and combustible.
 Frequently clean the dryer to remove anything that may impede flow.
 Constantly monitor the dryer when drying soybeans.

-- Wheat.
-Use an airflow rate of at least 0.75 cfm/bu to natural air-dry up to 17% moisture wheat.
-Start drying when the outside air temperature averages about 50°F.
+- Wheat - Use an airflow rate of at least 0.75 cfm/bu to natural air-dry up to 17% moisture wheat.
+Start drying when the outside air temperature averages about 50 degrees.